oracle-quickstart/oci-openshift/README.md

 - An OCI account with the required permissions to create and manage resources.
 - An internet domain to serve the OpenShift Container Platform console that runs on cluster resources in OCI.
 - An SSH key pair for cluster installation.
 - A pull secret provided from the Red Hat Hybrid Cloud Console.
-See Using image pull secrets in the Red Hat documentation details.
+See [Using image pull secrets](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/images/managing-images#using-image-pull-secrets) in the Red Hat documentation for details.
 - *(Optional)* A dedicated compartment for the cluster resources.
 You can also use an existing compartment.
 - *(Optional)* An Object Storage bucket to store the discovery ISO image.
 You can also use an existing bucket.
 - Access to the required configuration files, including the [custom manifests](https://github.com/oracle-quickstart/oci-openshift/tree/main/custom_manifests) and [terraform stacks](https://github.com/oracle-quickstart/oci-openshift/tree/main/terraform-stacks).